 Despite the widespread use of pre-training models for NLP applications, they almost exclusively focus on text-level manipulation while neglecting layout and style information – which are vital for document image understanding.
-However, new advances in multi-modal learning – combining deep learning and transfer learning techniques from both NLP and computer vision – allows models to extract information from the visual documents more accurately, along with a greater degree of efficiency.
+However, new advances in multi-modal learning – combining deep learning and transfer learning techniques from both NLP and computer vision – allows models to extract data from PDF and visual documents more accurately, along with a greater degree of efficiency.

 John Snow Labs’ Spark OCR is the first software library to offer production-grade, scalable, and trainable implementations of these new techniques.
 This post summarizes the new capabilities that transition the library from “just” an accurate & scalable OCR solution into a modern Visual NLP solution.

 Traditional Object Character Recognition (OCR) solutions first translate an image to digital text.
 This then enables using NLP models to classify or extract information from that text.
 This approach often works but loses the visual information in the original image – for example, the difference between “look for text formatted as a date” and “look for text formatted as a date, which appears around the top right of the page.”

 Although these models have made significant progress in the document AI area with deep neural networks, most of these methods confront two limitations:

 - They rely on a few human-labeled training samples without fully exploring the possibility of using large-scale unlabeled training samples.

 - They usually leverage either pre-trained CV models or NLP models but do not consider a joint training of textual and layout information.
 Therefore, it is vital to investigate how self-supervised pre-training of text and layout may help in the document AI.